mistermoutan/Doom-RL/README.md

  - We will communicate/share public information over this git repo, so first make sure you know how git works.
  - each group will select a name (and why not take a name out of dantes inferno? https://en.wikipedia.org/wiki/Inferno_(Dante) ).
 Make a folder in the `groups` directory in this git repo with your name in it, which is where you will keep project-specific information which can be shared (logbooks, etc.). entries on the leaderboard should be given under this name.
  - Within your `groups/<malebolge-or-whatever>` folder, please create a file called `group_members.txt` with your team members
+ - Send me an email with your LDAP login (s123456) to get edit rights on git.
+Please use command line tools to edit to avoid overwriting each others work.
+ - It is okay(ish) to edit the main gdoom env code, but make sure you are 100% backward compatible by default.
+Look at the registration code in `__init__.py` (the code I mucked aroudn in) to see how to register a new environment (i.e., new resulution, etc.).
+ preferred way to extend environment is to write a new wrapper class and handle special stuff inside it (look at the wrappers dir).
+When making changes outside your groups dir, please use command line tool to get merge warnings.

 ### Upload articles
 Each group will implement some sort of RL algorithm for Doom.
 I got some ideas, but I think a good way to kick things off is with a bit of googling.
 Therefore, each team should make two-three entries in the file: `articles.md`